RyzCantonais64/RyzCantonais64/README.md

 **Fun Facts:**
 - I have a cat and a dog
 - I don’t like coffee or tea
-- I like animes like Tokyo Ghoul and Black Clover
+- I like animes like Tokyo Ghoul, FMAB or Black Clover
-- Hobbies: anime, Formula 1, learning languages, building things
+- Hobbies: anime, formula 1, learning languages, building things